bronz3beard/react-marketing-tools/README.md

         TOKENS are optional
         const TOKENS: Tokens = {

-            // if withDeviceInfo is true you must supply this token.
+            // if withServerLocationInfo is true you must supply this token.
             IP_INFO_TOKEN: 'SOME_TOKEN',

             // if analyticsType = analyticsPlatform.GOOGLE the below tokens must be supplied.